YaoGroup/DIFFICE_jax/tutorial/README.md

 ### `txt2mat.m`  (in the `COMSOL` folder)

 A MATLAB script that converts the raw data file (`.txt`) exported from COMSOL into MATLAB data format (`.mat`).
-The synthetic data are organized in the way that is required to be loaded into the python code for PINN training.
-The `SynData_exp1.mat` is the MATLAB data file converted from the current `SynData_exp1.txt` raw data file in the `COMSOL` folder.
-We note that ehe MATLAB data format (`.mat`) is convenient for the user to observe the synthetic data in MATLAB via the commend
+The synthetic data in `.mat` format are also organized in the way that allow them to be loaded into the Python code for the PINN training.
+The current `SynData_exp1.mat` in the `COMSOL` folder is the MATLAB data file converted from the `SynData_exp1.txt` raw data file.
+Additionally, we recognize that the MATLAB data format (`.mat`) is convenient for users to observe the synthetic data in MATLAB using simple commands.

 ```matlab
 load('SynData_exp1.mat')